unhammer/countwords/README.md

 Playing with counting word frequencies (and the performance thereof) in various languages.
 See the full article for context and background: [https://benhoyt.com/writings/count-words/](https://benhoyt.com/writings/count-words/)

+This fork is for improving the Haskell versions, see up-to-date [haskell results in this repo](haskell/README.md).

 ## NOTE